EMCECS/bucket-wipe/README.md

 Current Version: 1.10

-# Disclaimers about deleting data
+# Disclaimer about deleting data

-THIS TOOL PERMANENTLY DELETES ALL DATA IN A BUCKET
+WARNING: THIS TOOL PERMANENTLY DELETES ALL DATA IN A BUCKET, INCLUDING ALL VERSIONS!!
+Even if you have versioning enabled, the tool will destroy all data in the bucket and (by default) the bucket itself.
+If this is not what you want, use a different tool.

 # How to Build